BSc in

 How You Study

-In the first year of the degree, students have the opportunity to study fundamental areas, including game design, mathematics for computing, programming, and problem-solving.
+In the first year of the degree, students have the opportunity to study fundamental areas, including game design, mathematics for computing, programming, and game development.

-In the second year, there is in-depth study expected in areas of game computing, such as advanced programming, concept development, user experience design, and artificial intelligence.
+In the second year, there is in-depth study expected in areas of games computing, such as advanced programming, concept development, user experience design, and artificial intelligence.

 As well as completing a games development project in the third year, students can choose from a range of specialist optional modules, including Parallel Programming; Autonomous Mobile Robotics; Image Processing; and Virtual and Augmented Reality.